salihmarangoz/robot_laser_simulator/README.md

 # Basic Robot Simulator (ROS)

 Simple robot simulator ROS package using Bresenham ray-casting algorithm.
-Example visualization of the simulator in RViz:
+Example visualization in RViz can be watched from Youtube (https://www.youtube.com/watch?v=8J_atau72BQ) and can be seen from the GIF below:

 ![rviz](rviz.gif)